amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 4. Click the **Generate refresh token** button.

     Your Login with Amazon (LWA) refresh token appears.
+If you click the **Generate refresh token** button again a new refresh token is generated.
+Generating a new refresh token does not invalidate previous refresh tokens.

-If your selling account is linked to accounts from other regions, you will receive a separate refresh token for each region.
+    **Note.**  If your selling account is merged with accounts from other regions, you will receive a separate refresh token for each region.
 Your application is now authorized to access your selling account(s).

-    **Important:** Click **Generate refresh token** to get your refresh token.
-Generating a new refresh token does not invalidate previous refresh tokens.

 An LWA refresh token is a long-lived token that you exchange for an LWA access token.
 An access token obtained through this token exchange must be included with calls to all Selling Partner API operations except [restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) and [grantless operations](#grantless-operations), which use somewhat different authorization models.
 After an access token is issued it is valid for one hour.
 The same access token can be used for multiple API calls, until it expires.

 To exchange a refresh token for an access token using a generated SDK, see [Connecting to the Selling Partner API using a generated Java SDK](#connecting-to-the-selling-partner-api-using-a-generated-java-sdk).
 To manually exchange a refresh token for an access token, see [Connecting to the Selling Partner API](#connecting-to-the-selling-partner-api).